Ramsey-type problems on induced covers and induced partitions toward the Gy\'{a}rf\'{a}s-Sumner conjecture: Introduction

 \section{Introduction}

 All graphs considered in this paper are finite, simple and undirected.
 For terms and symbols not defined in this paper, we refer the reader to \cite{D}.
 For two graphs $G$ and $H$, $G$ is said to be {\it $H$-free} if $G$ contains no copy of $H$ as an induced subgraph.
 For a family $\HH$ of graphs, a graph $G$ is said to be {\it $\HH$-free} if $G$ is $H$-free for every $H\in \HH$.
 In this context, the members of $\HH$ are called {\it forbidden subgraphs}.
 For two families $\HH_{1}$ and $\HH_{2}$ of graphs, we write $\HH_{1}\leq \HH_{2}$ if for every $H_{2}\in \HH_{2}$, $H_{2}$ contains a copy of an element of $\HH_{1}$ as an induced subgraph.
 The relation ``$\leq $'' between two families of forbidden subgraphs was introduced in \cite{FKLOPS}.
 Note that if $\HH_{1}\leq \HH_{2}$, then every $\HH_{1}$-free graph is also $\HH_{2}$-free.
 Let $K_{n}$, $K_{1,n}$ and $P_{n}$ denote the {\it complete graph} of order $n$, the {\it star} of order $n+1$ and the {\it path} of order $n$, respectively.
-Let $\overline{K_{n}}$ denote the complement of $K_{n}$, i.e., a graph of order $n$ having no edges.
+Let $\overline{K_{n}}$ denote the complement of $K_{n}$, i.e., the graph of order $n$ having no edges.

 Gy\'{a}rf\'{a}s~\cite{G} and Sumner~\cite{S} independently conjectured that for every tree $T$, there exists a function $f_{T}:\mathbb{N}\rightarrow \mathbb{N}$ such that every $T$-free graph $G$ satisfies $\chi (G)\leq f_{T}(\omega (G))$, where $\chi (G)$ and $\omega (G)$ are the {\it chromatic number} and the {\it clique number} of $G$, respectively.
 In graph theory, the Gy\'{a}rf\'{a}s-Sumner conjecture has been studied as a fundamental and important problem.
-The conjecture is true for the case where $T$ is a path, stars, and some specified trees, but it is widely open (see a survey~\cite{SS}).
+The conjecture is true for the case where $T$ is a path, a star, and some specific trees, but it is widely open (see a survey~\cite{SS}).

 Here we focus on Ramsey-type problems.
 A classical Ramsey theorem~\cite{R} is equivalent to the following statement: For a family $\HH$ of graphs, there exists a constant $c(\HH)$ such that $|V(G)|\leq c(\HH)$ for every $\HH$-free graph $G$ if and only if $\HH\leq \{K_{n},\overline{K_{n}}\}$ for an integer $n\geq 1$.
 Furthermore, an analogy of the Ramsey theorem for connected graphs is also well-known as a folklore (see \cite[Proposition~9.4.1]{D}): For a family $\HH$ of connected graphs, there exists a constant $c(\HH)$ such that $|V(G)|\leq c(\HH)$ for every connected $\HH$-free graph $G$ if and only if $\HH\leq \{K_{n},K_{1,n},P_{n}\}$ for an integer $n\geq 1$.
 Remark that the $\overline{K_{n}}$-freeness and the $\{K_{1,n},P_{n}\}$-freeness play a similar role in above results.
 In particular, the combination of induced stars and induced paths is a natural alternative concept of an independent set when we treat induced subgraphs.